 Keep in mind that some markets favor regional search engines over Google, which means you may need to optimize for those algorithms as well.

 Measure the success of your content localization initiatives

 Content localization is a long-term investment, which is why you need to track the success of your initiatives.
 You may want measure:

-- User engagement, such as website traffic, SEO rankings, and click-through-rates (CTRs)
+User engagement, such as website traffic, search engine rankings, and click-through-rates (CTRs)

 These metrics will offer insights into how you can improve your content localization strategy, and can help you demonstrate the value of localization in financial terms.